Reach an engaged, diverse audience on America's #1 most trusted network

 A 13-Episode series produced for distribution on Public Television and for online viewing

 Amelia Morán Ceja is the first Mexican-American woman to be elected president of a commercial winery in Napa Valley, Ceja Vineyards.
 She has appeared on the Today Show and Univision and has been featured in articles in the New York Times, USA Today, and Wall Street Journal; in More, Sip, and Intermezzo magazines; on the cover of Gastronomique En Vogue; and in TED Talks and PBS documentaries.
 She recently demonstrated the art of making tortillas at the Smithsonian Institute’s “Cooking Up History” program and her first Pozole video has received over 600,000 views on Al Jazeera Media Network's social media platform.

 Amelia Ceja in the media

 Receive 30 seconds of announcements per show

-Increase brand awareness among women and Latinos around the globe
+Increase brand awareness among women, food and wine lovers around the globe

 Reach a loyal, influential and affluent viewership